Stairs. Entry group. Materials. Doors. Locks. Design

 Holofiber.

-Artificial insulation made of synthetic spiral fibers.
-It is used as a heater for women's and children's clothing.
-According to the reviews of the owners of down jackets on holofiber, this real find for the Russian cold winter.
+Artificial insulation made from synthetic spiral fibers.
+It is used as insulation for women's and children's clothing.
+According to reviews from owners of holofiber down jackets, this a real find for the Russian cold winter.

 The following advantages of this material are noted: